 Many years ago, I worked as a mystery shopper, gathering information for businesses about their customer service and compliance with regulations.
 It was an excellent way to eat for free at high-end restaurants and earn some nice side cash.

 What do you think?
 Are you going to try any of these unconventional ways to earn money?
-Tell us about it in the comments below or on our Facebook page.
+Share with us in comments below or on our Facebook page.